Sangeppato/wine-vst/README.md

 | Voxengo Elephant | ✔ | Fully working | Fedora 29 | 4.0 |
 | Yohng W1 Limiter | ✔ | Fully working | Ubuntu 18.04 | 4.0 |

-Be aware that your experience can greatly vary depending on which plugin you're using, but it's possible to achieve very good results through Wine and LinVst.
+Be aware that your experience can greatly vary depending on which plugin you're using, but in some cases it's possible to achieve very good results through Wine and LinVst.

+Apparently the biggest issues usually concern the GUI (as confirmed by osxmidi himself) and the license activation/registration, while the sound processing works fine in general.

 (Interesting fact: On my laptop, with a i7-6500u and a Behringer UMC204HD audio interface, I actually get less drop-outs running Amplitube 4 in Reaper through LinVst than I do on a native Windows 10 installation with the latest specific ASIO drivers)